korpling/pepperModules-GenericXMLModules/README.md

 >
 > The importer does not take care about the given tokenization and does not retokenize it.

 An element-node containing further element-nodes (called complex-node) is mapped to a SStructure object in the Salt model.
-Since SStructure objects in Salt represent a hierarchical structure, a SStructure object is connected to SNode objects corresponding to the element-nodes in the first level of the subtree of the element-node.
+Since SStructure objects in Salt represent a hierarchical structure, a SStructure object is connected to SNode objects corresponding to the element-nodes on the first level of the subtree of the element-node.

 The following xml fragment